 Cemented hip implant abroad

-With a cemented hip implant, the artificial acetabular cup and the implant stem are bonded to the bone using bone cement.
+The artificial acetabular cup and the implant stem are bonded to the bone using bone cement.
 For older patients, in particular, the use of bone cement for securing a hip implant is often advisable.
 The slow bony in the growth process of the artificial hip joint is avoided and the patient is able to load the leg again soon after the operative treatment abroad.

 Furthermore, major studies have shown that cemented hip implants are particularly durable.
 This may prevent the necessity of a second operative treatment abroad to change the implant, or at the least postpone it.